erikschmutz/aws-cf/README.md

-# `aws-cf`: Simplifying AWS CloudFormation Deployment
+# `aws-cf`: Unoptionated AWS CloudFormation Framework

 The **aws-cf** utility library is a simple and minimal tool designed to streamline the deployment of AWS CloudFormation stacks.
 It provides a set of commands that make deploying, comparing changes, and packaging artifacts for your AWS infrastructure easier.